ZencypherSolutions/semaphore-stellar-contracts/CONTRIBUTING.md

 ### Create new issues

-If you are creating a new issue for fixes or features, please provide a descriptive title and detailed description.
+If you are creating a new issue, please provide a descriptive title and detailed description.
 If possible, include a code sample or an executable test case demonstrating the expected behavior that is not occurring.
-This issues will then be analyzed by the maintainers and give you the green light to continue.
+The issue will then be analyzed by the maintainers and give you the green light to continue.

 ### Fork and Clone the Repository